 Non-Residential: 80% of the added value

 There are a number of advantages of home solar energy.
-You can save money, raise your property values, and reduce emissions.
+You can qualify for tax benefits, reduce emissions, and save money.
 With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Hialeah, you could make enough from your solar panels to recoup your investment in 10.3 years per 5 kW of rated capacity at maximum.

-The most common types of home solar panels in Hialeah include monocrystalline, thin-film and polycrystalline.
+Some frequently-used types of home solar panels in Hialeah include polycrystalline, monocrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Talk with your local provider about what kinds of solar panels they work with.
+Ask your local provider about which solar panels they work with.